shapehq/actions/README.md

 # Actions

 This repository contains actions to be used with [GitHub Actions](https://github.com/features/actions) internally at Shape.
+Please refer to [this article](https://shapedk.atlassian.net/wiki/spaces/SHAPE/pages/3640262736/GitHub+Actions+Runners) for the details on getting started with our self-hosted GitHub Actions runner.

 ## Getting Started